 Accuracy Drop with Strong Accents

-Accents impact transcription accuracy more than any other factor.
-Even the most advanced models showed a 5-12% accuracy drop when switching from standard American English to regional accents or non-native English.
+Accents hit accuracy harder than anything else.
+Even the most advanced models showed a 5-12% drop going from standard American English to regional or non-native speakers.

 | Accent | Whisper Large-v3 Accuracy | Deepgram Nova Accuracy |